watson-developer-cloud/speech-javascript-sdk/README.md

 * consider renaming recognizeBlob to recognizeFile to make the usage more obvious
 * support a "hard" stop that prevents any further data events, even for already uploaded audio, ensure timing stream also implements this.
 * handle pause/resume in media element streams - perhaps just stop and then create a new stream on resume, using the same token
+* consider moving STT core to standalone module
+* look for bug where single-word final results may omit word confidence (possibly due to FormatStream?)